CMU-Perceptual-Computing-Lab/openpose/doc/demo_overview.md

 - DEFINE_double(camera_fps,               30.0,           "Frame rate for the webcam (only used when saving video from webcam).
 Set this value to the minimum value between the OpenPose displayed speed and the webcam real frame rate.");
 - DEFINE_string(video,                    "",             "Use a video file instead of the camera.
 Use `examples/media/video.avi` for our default example video.");
 - DEFINE_string(image_dir,                "",             "Process a directory of images.
 Use `examples/media/` for our default example folder with 20 images.
 Read all standard formats (jpg, png, bmp, etc.).");
+- DEFINE_string(ip_camera,                "",             "String with the IP camera URL.
+It supports protocols like RTSP and HTTP.");
 - DEFINE_uint64(frame_first,              0,              "Start on desired frame number.
 Indexes are 0-based, i.e. the first frame has index 0.");
 - DEFINE_uint64(frame_last,               -1,             "Finish on desired frame number.
 Select -1 to disable.
 Indexes are 0-based, e.g. if set to 10, it will process 11 frames (0-10).");
 - DEFINE_bool(frame_flip,                 false,          "Flip/mirror each frame (e.g. for real time webcam demonstrations).");